juhp/hwk/README.md

 Then go to the source directory and run the `install.sh` script, which

 - first runs `stack install`
-- then moves the binary installed by `stack install` to `~/.local/bin/hwk-bin`, and sets up a wrapper script `~/.local/bin/hwk` which runs it.
+- then moves the binary installed by `stack install` to `~/.local/lib/hwk`, and sets up a wrapper script `~/.local/bin/hwk` which runs it.
-- and also copies the Hwk.hs configuration module to `~/.config/hwk/Hwk.hs` (backing up any existing file).

-You may wish to change the resolver in stack.yaml first, which is also use to determine the resolver used by the created `hwk` wrapper script.
+You may wish to change the resolver in stack.yaml first: it is also used to determine the resolver used by the created `hwk` wrapper script.

 ### cabal
 If you are on a Linux distro with a system installed ghc and Haskell libaries, you can install with `cabal install` to make use of them.

-If you install with a recent cabal the Hwk.hs config module probably lives somewhere like `~/.cabal/store/ghc-*/hwk-*/share/data/Hwk.hs`, or you can copy it from the source `data/Hwk.hs`.

 ### stack
 Installing by stack is better if you do not have a system ghc and/or global system Haskell libraries installed.

-Alternatively to install by hand: run `stack install`, and then run it with `stack exec hwk ...` using the same resolver, To customize hwk after a stack install it is probably easier just to copy the `data/Hwk.hs` source file.
+Alternatively to install by hand: run `stack install`, and then run it with `stack exec hwk ...` using the same resolver.

 ## How does `hwk` work?